Organic Checkoff PREAMBLE

 A number of commenters in town halls suggested that board-only authority to suggest amendments to the order was less consistent with the expectations of the organic sector than a more democratic or decentralized decision-making.
 Options suggested in the frame work below reflect that sentiment by incorporating an option for petition by assessed entities to amend an order.

 A number of commenters expressed concern about whether future referendums regarding continuing with an order would take place.
 A few commenters referenced the NOSB concept of Sunset on materials allowed for use in organic production and handling.
-That sentiment is reflected in the option to have automatic referendum on a 10-year cycle.
+That sentiment is reflected in the option to have automatic referendum on a 7-year cycle as required by law.

 Programs, Plans, Utilization